garimabhalla9/TaskyApp/README.md

 # Usage

-Simply click on the finalprod branch which includes index.html, index.css, index.js file code in it.
+Simply click on the final branch which includes index.html, index.css, index.js file code in it.